 First, you’ll need to pick out the right kettlebell weight for your fitness level.
 If you’ve never done them before, always start lighter than you think you’ll need.
 Women can start with a 12 or 16 pound kettlebell, and men shouldn’t start with more than 25 or 35 pounds.
 You’ll eventually want to scale it up—but you don’t want to hurt yourself when you’re first getting started.

-(I typically use a 35 pound kettlebell for my workouts because I’m aiming for speed, but may try and push that up to 50 pounds soon).
+(I typically use a 35 pound kettlebell for my workouts because I’m aiming for speed and endurance).

 Once you’ve got your kettlebell, here’s how to actually do a kettlebell swing:

-- Begin in a lowered squat position, standing with your feet 6–12 inches outside of shoulder width on either side, each foot pointed slightly outward.
+- Begin standing with your feet about hip-width apart, each foot pointed slightly outward and holding a kettlebell with both hands in between your feet.
 Make sure to keep your shoulders pulled back (retracted) and down to avoid rounding your back.

-- Brushing your arms on your inner thighs, forcefully extend the knees and hips to accelerate the kettlebell up.
-Keep your arms straight while you project the kettlebell up and away from the body.
+- Brushing your arms on your inner thighs, forcefully extend your knees and hips to accelerate the kettlebell up.
+Keep your arms straight while you project the kettlebell up and away from your body.

 - At the top position, the kettlebell should be nearly straight above your head and slightly facing slightly forward (there is some contention on this; some people say the kettlebell should be facing completely skyward, but I was always taught to have it point slightly forward so if for some reason you loose control, it would fall in front of you, not behind you).